microsoft/MLOpsPython/docs/getting_started.md

 ## Set up Build, Release Trigger, and Release Multi-Stage Pipeline

-Now that you have provisioned all the required Azure resources and service connections, you can set up the pipeline for deploying your ML model to production.
+Now that you've provisioned all the required Azure resources and service connections, you can set up the pipeline for deploying your ML model to production.
 The pipeline has a sequence of stages for:

 1. **Model Code Continuous Integration:** triggered on code changes to master branch on GitHub.
-Performs linting, unit testing, code coverage and publishes a training pipeline.
+Runs linting, unit tests, code coverage and publishes a training pipeline.
 1. **Train Model**: invokes the Azure ML service to trigger the published training pipeline to train, evaluate, and register a model.
-1. **Release Deployment:** deploys a model to ACI, AKS and Azure App Service environments.
+1. **Release Deployment:** deploys a model to ACI, AKS, and Azure App Service environments.

 ### Set up the Pipeline

-In your [Azure DevOps](https://dev.azure.com) project create and run a new build pipeline based on the  [diabetes_regression-ci.yml](../.pipelines/diabetes_regression-ci.yml) pipeline definition in your forked repository.
+In your Azure DevOps project, create and run a new build pipeline based on the  [diabetes_regression-ci.yml](../.pipelines/diabetes_regression-ci.yml) pipeline definition in your forked repository.

 ![Configure CI build pipeline](./images/ci-build-pipeline-configure.png)